Quality Rated - Help

 Health Practices

-Hands must be washed after messy play, if you choose to use a wash cloth instead of soap and running water it will negatively impact the scoring of this indicator.
+Hands must be washed after messy play using the correct handwashing procedures.
+It is not recommended to use a wash cloth instead of soap and running water.
 Paint is a liquid that can be contaminated so hands must be washed before (if children are sharing the finger paint in the container) and after painting.
-It might be a good idea to wipe a child’s hands clean of paint with a wash rag prior to washing with soap and water if they are badly soiled, but hands must be washed with soap and running water after messy play.

 Furniture for Routine Care and Play/Learning

-16. Requirement for storage of personal possessions: Do programs need to have an actual cubby unit or can a program JUST utilize hooks to store children’s possessions?
+15. Do programs need to have an actual cubby unit, or can a program utilize hooks/other cubby substitutes to store children’s possessions?

 The use of milk crates as you describe would most likely allow personal items to touch, parts of clothing, blankets etc, may protrude through the holes of the crates and touch items in the adjoining crate.
 The purpose of having separated cubbies that do not allow for touching of personal items is to reduce the risk for the spread of disease or nuisance infestations such as lice.
 If there is some way to line the crates with a sturdy material that would prevent personal items from touching then the milk crates may suffice as cubbies, so long as they are large enough to store all items securely without them falling out onto the floor or bulging out the sides and touching other children’s possessions.

-19. Requirements about the sharing of cubbies, I have twins in my classroom, is it ok if they share the same cubby or do they need to have their own cubby to store their personal items?
+18. I have siblings in my classroom.
+Is it ok if they share the same cubby or do they need to have their own cubby to store their personal items?

-20. Requirements for storage of extra toys and supplies: can toys for rotation be stored on shelving in the bathroom IF the toys are stored in lidded, closed containers and then put into different containers when being put into the classroom for use (i.e. the container used to hold toys in the bathroom is not put out in the classroom)?
+19. Can toys for rotation be stored on shelving in the restroom if the toys are stored in lidded, closed containers and then put into different containers when being put into the classroom for use?

 Safety Practices

-For all four scales a major hazard is determined to be something that would result in a serious injury resulting in hospitalization or medical treatment, and a minor hazard is something that may require minor first aid on site, but would not be likely to result in a hospitalization or visit to the doctor’s office.
-For example, All About ECERS-R (pg.
-137) considers tree roots that cause tripping which is unlikely to cause serious injury and require hospitalization or a visit to the doctor, as a minor hazard.
+For all four scales, a major hazard is determined to be something that would result in a serious injury resulting in hospitalization or medical treatment, and a minor hazard is something that may require minor first aid on-site but would not be likely to result in a hospitalization or visit to the doctor’s office.
+For example, the ECERS-3 scale book (page 34) considers exposed tree roots located where children usually run, in which tripping would result in a fall onto a cement surface, as a major hazard that would possibly result in hospitalization or medical treatment, whereas exposed tree roots on a soft surface where children rarely run would be considered a minor hazard.
 The same would go for a finger pinch that just required an ice pack and not a doctor’s visit.
-The determining factor on whether something would be considered a major or minor hazard is to figure out what type of outcome would likely be caused by the hazard, which may differ depending on the age of the children involved.
+The determining factor on whether something would be considered a major or minor hazard is to figure out what type of outcome would likely be caused by the hazard, which may differ depending on the age and abilities of the children involved.

-24. Requirements for posted emergency numbers: are the children’s emergency numbers required to be posted in plain view or should just the general emergency numbers be posted?
+23. Are the children’s emergency numbers required to be posted in plain view, or should just the general emergency numbers be posted?

 Only general emergency numbers (911, poison control, etc.) should be posted in plain view near the telephone.
 There is not a requirement to post private information relating to children, and their emergency numbers do not have to be posted for all to see.
 However, a reference can be made on the bulletin board as to where these numbers can be easily found by all staff, including substitutes.
 The same type of privacy concerns should be followed for children with allergies or medical needs.
 Your posted allergy chart for example could have a cover sheet titled “allergies” so that only those who would need to see the list would turn the page and locate the needed information.